Church Stretton: Economy

 The mineral water extraction and bottling plant on Shrewsbury Road (known locally as the 'Pop Works'), has been operating since 1883; since 2004 it has provided Princes with mineral water.
 It is a notable local employer as is the polymer laboratories off Essex Road, currently owned by Agilent Technologies (until 2009 by Varian).
 There is a designated light industrial area between the A49 and the railway line, known as Crossways, with a number of businesses, many of which are in the motoring trade, including an independent petrol/diesel filling station.

 The town benefits from tourism, which is a growth industry in the area, as well as attracting local trade.
-A recent survey showed that the town has some 50 retail outlets, 44 of which are independently owned, with a diverse range of shop types.
-These include two butchers, several outdoor activities shops, a baker, a delicatessen, several clothes and shoe shops, three banks, and two supermarkets (Co-op and Spar).
+A 2011 survey showed that the town had some 50 retail outlets, 44 of which are independently owned, with a diverse range of shop types.
+These included two butchers, several outdoor activities shops, a baker, a delicatessen, several clothes and shoe shops, three banks, and two supermarkets (Co-op and Spar).
 There is a large antiques market, situated in a former malthouse on the corner of Sandford Avenue and Easthope Road.
 There are four pubs, as well as a number of cafes and small restaurants.
 In June 2011 the town was officially declared to be a "Fairtrade Town" with 34 businesses selling fair trade products.
 There is a small art gallery in the former hotel on the corner of Shrewsbury Road and Sandford Avenue.
 The town also has a number of professional services, such as solicitors, accountants and estate agents, confirming its status as a local centre of business.

 The town continues to benefit from its reputation as a spa town, and a desirable place to live, especially in retirement.
 House prices are above the county average and have seen similar increases in recent times to other spa towns in the UK.

 The 2001 census recorded the parish's employment rate at 54.2%, whilst unemployment was at 1.9% (both are percentages of residents aged 16–74), and 18.7% of all residents were retired.
 The largest sector of employment was "wholesale and retail trade, and repair of motor vehicles" with 16.7% of all employment in that sector.